GovTechSG/apex-cloud-payroll/docs/consumers/onboarding.md

 Generally it consists of 4 sections: **_Corppass Setup_**, **_APEX Setup_**, **_Application Setup_** and **_Business API Test_**.
 The onboarding Steps are as below:

-## 1. Corpass Setup
+## 1. Corppass Setup

 The software developer (SWD) will often need to simulate the payroll process and role-play the company submitter.

-The Company which is registered with Corpass (which SWD is in) will need to register the User (SWD) to the Corpass Digital Service (e-service ID) - **"Apex Cloud"**.
+The Company which is registered with Corppass (which SWD is in) will need to register the User (SWD) to the Corppass Digital Service (e-service ID) - **"Apex Cloud"**.
 Read [here](https://docs.developer.tech.gov.sg/docs/apex-cloud-onboarding/docs/corppass).

 The User (SWD) then logs into the Developers Portal (www.api.developer.tech.gov.sg) using Singpass.
 Refer to [Step 1 here](https://docs.developer.tech.gov.sg/docs/apex-cloud-onboarding/docs/consumers?id=corppass-users).